carbon-language/carbon-lang/flang/documentation/Calls.md

 with an `EXTERNAL` dummy argument expects to receive a single address argument.
-Instead, when passing an actual procedure to a procedure that can be called with an implicit interface, we will need to package the host link in a trampoline.
+Instead, when passing an actual procedure to a procedure that can be called with an implicit interface, we will need to package the host instance link in a trampoline that loads its address into the designated register.

 GNU Fortran and Intel Fortran construct trampolines by writing a sequence of machine instructions to a block of storage in the